transitland/transitland-processing-animation/README.md

 6. Quit and re-open Processing.

 ## Instructions
-- Download the repository, unzip it and `cd` into it.
+- Download the repository, unzip it and `cd` into it

-To run within a virtual environment (recommended):
-- `virtualenv virtualenv`
-- `source virtualenv/bin/activate`
-- `python virtualenv/bin/pip install -r requirements.txt`
-- `cd transitflow`

-Without a virtual environment:
-- `pip install -r requirements.txt`
+- `pip install -r requirements.txt` to install the python requirements (pandas, numpy, requests)
 - `cd transitflow`

 Now, you are ready to download transit schedule data and generate visualizations.